-40 2.1 Study Region and data
+2.1 Study Region and data

 This study explores the hydrology of the Atibaia River Basin.
-The altitude of the catchment ranges between 530 m and 1818 m; it is located between the coordinates $22^{\circ}40'$ and $23^{\circ}30'$ S and $47^{\circ}30'$ and $46^{\circ}00'$ W in south-eastern Brazil, covering an area of 2816.4 km2 (Figure 1).
-For each sub-basin, the surface ($Q{surface}$) and sub-surface ($Q{subsurface}$) runoff fluxes are simulated with rainfall data from the monitoring station (Campinas, Atibaia, and Nazare Paulista) of Campinas Agronomic Institute (Campinas-IAC) and from the station of the Department of Water and Electricity (DAEE, 2022).
-The modelling
+The altitude of the catchment ranges between 530 m and 1818 m; it is located between the coordinates 22°40' and 23°30' S and 47°30' and 46°00' W in south-eastern Brazil, covering an area of 2816.4 km2 (Figure 1).
+For each sub-basin (17 sub-basins covering 128.8 km2 in average, Figure 1), the surface (Q{surface}) and sub-surface (Q{subsurface}) runoff fluxes are simulated in gridbox with rainfall data from the nearest monitoring station (Campinas, Atibaia, and Nazare Paulista) of Campinas Agronomic Institute (Campinas-IAC).
+The year with high missing rainfall records (e.g. 2012 and 2015) is replaced by using the time series from the nearest Department of Water and Electricity (DAEE) station of each grid.
+The modelling results cover 2075.2 km2 effectively since Cachoeira Dam and Atibainha Dam intercept the upstream flow, and the monitor station does not cover part of the lower basin.
+The release data of the dams is used as the upstream flow, which is obtained from the Basic Sanitation Company of the State of Sao Paulo (SABESP, 2020).
+River flow observations from 3 stations (4D-009, 3D-006, 3E-063) measured by DAEE are used for model calibration and validation.

-- 45 Institute (Campinas-IAC) and from the station of the Department of Water and Electricity (DAEE, 2022).
-The modelling results cover 1999.2 km2 effectively since the Cachoeira Dam and the Atibainha Dam intercept the upstream flow, and the monitor station does not cover part of the lower basin.
-The released data of the dams are used as the upstream flow, which is obtained from the Basic Sanitation Company of the State of Sao Paulo (SABESP, 2022).
-River flow observations from 3 stations (4D-009, 3D-006, 3E-063) measured by DAEE (2022) are used for model calibration and validation. - 50 The primary soil types in this area are Ferralsols, Acrisols, Leptosols, and Cambisols (FAO/IIASA/ISRIC/ISSCAS/JRC, 2012; Ottoni et al., 2018; Rossi, 2017).
-The required soil parameters are obtained by using pedotransfer functions (PTFs) of Hodnett & Tomasella (2002), which generates parameters from physical and chemical properties of soil obtained from a large-scale soil database at 0.083-degree resolution (FAO/IIASA/ISRIC/ISSCAS/JRC, 2012).
+The in this primary soil types area are Ferralsols, Acrisols, Leptosols, Cambisols (FAO/IIASA/ISRIC/ISSCAS/JRC, 2012; Ottoni et al., 2018; Rossi, 2017).
+The required soil parameters are obtained by using pedotransfer functions (PTFs) of Hodnett & Tomasella (2002), which generates parameters from physical and chemical properties of soil obtained from a large-scale soil database at 0.083 degree resolution (FAO/IIASA/ISRIC/ISSCAS/JRC, 2012).
 The primary land cover is rural (53.0%), followed by forest (27.6%), and then urban (12.0%).
-Higher percentages of forest are - 55 found in the upper basin, whereas urban areas concentrate in the lower basin.
+Higher percentages of forest are found in the upper basin, whereas urban areas concentrate in the lower basin.
 We classified the land cover into five vegetated Plant Functional Types (Harper et al., 2018): including tropical broadleaf evergreen trees (BET-Tr), needle-leaf evergreen trees (NET), C3 grasses (C3), C4 grasses (C4), evergreen shrubs (ESH), and two non-vegetated: bare soil (BS) and urban (U) using MODIS data (Friedl & Sulla-Menashe, 2015) reclassified by Houldcroft et al. (2009).

 The study region's rainfall presents a seasonal pattern with rainy summer and dry winter (Cavalcanti et al., 2017; Dias et al., 2013).
-The rainfall regimes are influenced by the passage and frontal systems' intensity (Maddox, 1983; Silveira et al., 2016).
+The rainfall regimes are influenced by the passage and frontal systems' intensity (Maddox, 1983; Silveira et al.,

+2016).
 The maximum precipitation occurs during the austral summer associated with the South Atlantic Convergence Zone (SACZ) and in the winter predominates the high pressing system of the South Atlantic (Jones & Carvalho, 2013).
-For this study, rainfall time series from 2009 to 2019 are provided by 3 stations from Campinas-IAC and 5 stations from DAEE (Figure

-1).
-The missing rainfall records are completed with the records from a neighbour using multi-regression.
-The temperature,

-65 specific humidity, and surface pressure are observed by the Center for Meteorological and Climate Research Applied to Agriculture (CEPAGRI).
-The air temperature is elevation adjusted with the lapse rate (γ) 1.4 °C per 100 meters obtained from Campinas-IAC and CEPAGRI data during the study period.
+For this study, rainfall time series of from 2009 to 2019 are provided by 3 stations from Campinas-IAC and 5 stations from DAEE (Figure 1).
+The temperature, specific humidity, and surface pressure are observed by the Center for Meteorological and Climate Research Applied to Agriculture (CEPAGRI).
+The air temperature is elevation adjusted with the lapse rate (γ) 1.4 °C per 100 meters (Figure 2) obtained from Campinas-IAC and CEPAGRI data during the study period.